Search

 By detecting factors that break down paint, ASML helps future generations enjoy his artwork

-7-minute read - By Sue Todd, January 28, 2021
+7-minute read - by Sue Todd, January 28, 2021

 Vincent van Gogh continues to inspire millions of people all over the world thanks to his revolutionary use of light and color.
 With our shared links to the Dutch province of Brabant and Van Gogh’s clear focus on light and innovation, ASML has always had an affinity with Vincent’s work and we are now using our expertise to help Van Gogh Brabant and the Van Gogh Museum protect his heritage.